Can mindfulness or organization skills tame ADHD in teens?

 Summary

-This study compares two group therapies—organizational skills training and mindfulness—for 30 teens aged 13-17 with ADHD.
+This pilot study at Duke University compares two behavioral treatments—organizational skills training (OST) and mindfulness-based intervention (MBI)—for 30 teens aged 13-17 with ADHD.
 Both treatments involve eight 90-minute sessions.
-Researchers will measure changes in ADHD symptoms, daily functioning, and emotional control using questionnaires filled out by teens and their parents.
+Researchers will measure changes in ADHD symptoms, daily functioning, and emotional control using questionnaires completed by teens and their parents.
 The goal is to see which approach works better and is more acceptable to teens.

 Disclaimer